-where $\mtx{W}\in \mathbb{R}^{m\times m}$ is an arbitrary symmetric $0$-$1$ matrix with all diagonal entries being $0$, $\mtx{Z} \in \mathbb{R}^{n\times m}$ is an arbitrary $0$-$1$ matrix, $\mtx{P}$ is an unknown $N\times N$ permutation matrix, in which there is only one $1$ in each row and column, while all other entries are $0$'s, and $\mtx{K}$ is an $n\times n$ symmetric matrix which captures the connectivity of the inliers, thus corresponding to the usual SBM.
-The off-diagonal entries of $\mtx{K}$ are independent Bernoulli variables, with parameter $B_{ij}$ if the entry belongs to the submatrix $\mtx{K}_{ij}$.
-Denote the dimension of $\mtx{K}_{ii}$ to be $l_i$ for $i=1, \ldots, r$.
+where $\mathbf{W}\in\mathbb{R}^{m\times m}$ is an arbitrary symmetric $0$--$1$ matrix with all diagonal entries being $0$, $\mathbf{Z} \in \mathbb {R}^{n\times m}$ is an arbitrary $0$--$1$ matrix, $\mathbf{P}$ is an unknown $N\times N$ permutation matrix, in which there is only one $1$ in each row and column, while all other entries are $0$'s, and $\mathbf {K}$ is an $n\times n$ symmetric matrix which captures the connectivity of the inliers, thus corresponding to the usual SBM.
+The off-diagonal entries of $\mathbf{K}$ are independent Bernoulli variables, with parameter $B_{ij}$ if the entry belongs to the submatrix $\mathbf {K}_{ij}$.
+Denote the dimension of $\mathbf{K}_{ii}$ to be $l_i$ for $i=1, \ldots, r$.
 Then $n=\sum_{i=1}^r l_i$.
-Similar to SBM, $n_{\min}=\min_{1\leq i\leq r}l_i$.
-The parameters $p^-$ and $q^+$ are defined as in \eqref{eq:def_p} and $\delta$ in \eqref{eq:def_delta}.
+Similar to SBM, $n_{\min }=\min_{1\leq i\leq r}l_i$.
+The parameters $p^-$ and $q^+$ are defined as in (\ref{eqdefp}) and $\delta$ in (\ref{eqdefdelta}).
 Then the difficulty of community detection under the GSBM is parameterized by the tuple $(n, m, r, p^-, q^+, n_{\min})$.

-Here we emphasize that $\mtx{Z}$ and $\mtx{W}$ are not necessarily fixed with respect to the randomness of $\mtx{K}$.
-Both $\mtx{Z}$ and $\mtx{W}$ can depend on $\mtx{K}$ in arbitrary forms.
-In other words, The connectivity between the outliers and the inliers is allowed to depend on the connectivity among the inlier nodes.
+Here we emphasize that $\mathbf{Z}$ and $\mathbf{W}$ are not necessarily fixed with respect to the randomness of $\mathbf{K}$.
+Both $\mathbf {Z}$ and $\mathbf{W}$ can depend on $\mathbf{K}$ in arbitrary forms.
+In other words, the connectivity between the outliers and the inliers is allowed to depend on the connectivity among the inlier nodes.
 This is also a generalization of standard SBM, where the connectivity between each pair of nodes is stochastically independent of the connectivity between other pairs.

 The GSBM is a flexible model and is widely applicable.
-It covers various types of outliers which are common in practice, and we name a few as follows.

-\begin{itemize} \item {\it Mixed membership.} The SBM assumes that each node belongs to one and only one predetermined cluster.
+It covers various types of outliers which are common in practice, and we name a few as follows: \begin{itemize} \item \textit{Mixed membership}.
+The SBM assumes that each node belongs to one and only one predetermined cluster.
 If most nodes obey this property, while there is a small portion of nodes each belonging to more than one clusters, these nodes are referred to as having mixed membership.
 When only a small portion of nodes have mixed membership, it is natural to treat them as outliers in an ordinary SBM.